ariel-os/hophop-open-hardware/Sketch.md

 * 3.5mm TRRS connector, with insertion detection

-  TBD: Theose have different pinouts used in different environments (CTIA vs. OMTP);
+  TBD: Those have different pinouts used in different environments (CTIA vs. OMTP);
   can we cater for both, if so, how do we route it, and can we auto-detect it?